About

 Martha Clark, a native Kentuckian, received her B.A. from Vanderbilt University and her M.A. in Education from Western Kentucky University.
 After passing her CPA exam, Martha practiced accounting for 28 years – 20 years of which she established her own firm.
 She administered the John B. and Brownie Young Scholarship Fund for 15 years.
 Now retired, Martha was a 2005 Leadership Kentucky graduate.

 She has long been involved in community services and is Co-founder and Founding President of Impact100 Owensboro.
 She serves on the boards of the Owensboro Symphony Orchestra as well as its Foundation, and River Park Center.
-Her honors include the Junior League White Rose Award, the 2005 Athena Award, the 2006 Owensboro Board of Realtors Heritage Award and the 2009 Steel Magnolia Award.
+Her honors include the Junior Achievement Business Hall of Fame award, Junior League White Rose Award, the 2005 Athena Award, the 2006 Owensboro Board of Realtors Heritage Award and the 2009 Steel Magnolia Award.
 Martha has a daughter, Julie, and three grandsons, Julian, Marcus and Clark.

 Board Member